Grand River Aseptic Manufacturing

-Grand River Aseptic Manufacturing (GRAM) is a clinical and commercial sterile manufacturing contractor to the pharmaceutical industry.
-It has lyophilization, terminal sterilization, analytical, microbiological testing services.
+Grand River Aseptic Manufacturing (GRAM) is a private contract development and manufacturing organization (CDMO) based in Grand Rapids, Michigan, specializing in sterile injectable fill–finish services for vials, syringes, and cartridges.
+Founded in 2010 by the Van Andel Institute and Grand Valley State University, GRAM has grown significantly under Arlington Capital Partners’ ownership since 2017, expanding to over 450,000 square feet across five facilities.
+The company provides clinical and commercial-scale manufacturing, terminal sterilization, and analytical testing, and has supported U.S. government vaccine initiatives for COVID-19 and monkeypox.
+GRAM has been recognized multiple times on the Inc. 5000 list and for its workplace excellence.

 History

 GRAM was founded in 2010 by Van Andel Institute and Grand Valley State University.

 In 2017, Arlington Capital Partners, a private equity firm in Washington, D.C. took a majority ownership stake in GRAM.

 In June 2020, GRAM finished a $60 million expansion to install a 61,500-square-foot fill-finish injectable facility on the same site to triple GRAM's manufacturing footprint to more than 100,000 square feet of production space.

 In 2020, BARDA and Johnson & Johnson contracted with GRAM to do fill and finish services for vaccines in response to the coronavirus pandemic.
+GRAM agreed with Janssen Pharmaceuticals, one of the companies of Johnson & Johnson, to support the manufacture of its SARS-CoV-2 vaccine candidate, including technology transfer and fill and finish manufacture.